 Foundations & Footings ● Floor Framing ● Wall Framing ● Roof Framing ● Exterior Wall Covering ● Interior Dimensions ● Stairways ● Means of Egress ● Smoke Alarms ● HVAC & Appliance Location & Clearance ● HVAC – Ventilation & Exhaust Systems ● Plumbing ● Electrical.

-THIS PROGRAM REQUIRES YOU TO HAVE A COPY OF THE 2018 (IRC) INTERNATIONAL RESIDENTIAL CODE.
-IF YOU DO NOT OWN A COPY OF THE CODE-BOOK, YOU SHOULD ACQUIRE ONE IMMEDIATELY.
+THIS PROGRAM REQUIRES YOU TO HAVE A COPY OF THE 2018 (IRC).
+IF YOU DO NOT OWN A COPY OF THE CODEBOOK, YOU SHOULD PURCHASE ONE IMMEDIATELY.

 ICC PRONTO provides an at-home option for taking your ICC exams 24/7.